techpeerPat/employee-db-flask/README.md

 The application is a simple employee database.
 It is not connected to a database.
 The app uses the Faker library to mock employee data.

-The app uses builds a docker container and deploys that container using Cloud Run.
+The app builds and deploys a docker container using Cloud Build.
+The container runs on Cloud Run.

 You can see the live app here: [Employee DB](https://employee-db2-in5i5wkqaa-uc.a.run.app/).